 Description of original award (Fiscal Year 2015, $750,000)

 The Enhanced Collaborative Model to Combat Human Trafficking Program is designed to support the development and enhancement of multidisciplinary human trafficking task forces that implement collaborative approaches to combat all forms of human trafficking, including sex and labor trafficking of both foreign nationals and U.S. citizens (of all genders and ages), within the United States.
 The task force will implement victim-centered, collaborative, and sustainable approaches to: identify victims of all types of human trafficking; investigate and prosecute sex trafficking and labor trafficking cases at the local, state, tribal, or federal levels; and, address the individualized needs of victims through the provision of a comprehensive array of quality services.
 Awards will be made to a lead law enforcement agency and a lead victim service provider within each task force.
-This award will be made to the International Rescue Committee, who will work collaboratively with the City of Seattle Police Department to implement this project within Western Washington, primarily King, Kitsap, Snohomish, and Pierce Counties.
+This award will be made to the Coalition To Abolish Slavery & Trafficking, who will work in collaboration with the Los Angeles County Sheriff's Department to implement this project within Los Angeles County, California.